YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

 ## Privacy policy
   * Search query are **not saved**.
-  * You can use suggest(Google or DuckDuckGo) in the popup search box, but you can disable it in the settings.
+  * You can use suggest(Google or DuckDuckGo or Qwant) in the popup search box, but you can disable it in the settings.
     "Popup/icons behaviour" -> "Enable search box suggest"
   * If you set your favicon to data: scheme and disable suggest, this extension will not access the network at all.
     Excludes processing performed by the browser (update and synchronization).